Ryzen Threadripper 1950X vs Xeon E-2478

 So, is Xeon E-2478 better than Ryzen Threadripper 1950X?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen Threadripper 1950X is ahead with a 13.0% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Xeon E-2478 pulls ahead with 1.1% better PassMark.
 Ryzen Threadripper 1950X also has the bigger cache pool with 33.3% larger total L3 cache (32 MB vs 24 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon E-2478 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon E-2478 is the stronger fit.
 You are getting 1.1% better PassMark, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon E-2478 is the smarter buy today.
-Xeon E-2478 is $431 cheaper on MSRP at $568 MSRP versus $999 MSRP, and it gives you 1.1% better PassMark.
-The trade-off is that Ryzen Threadripper 1950X is still the better pure gaming CPU with a 13.0% average FPS lead across 50 shared CPU game tests in our data.
-It is also 77.7% better value on MSRP (48.9 vs 27.5 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Xeon E-2478 is the better buy right now.
+Xeon E-2478 comes in $431 cheaper on MSRP at $568 MSRP versus $999 MSRP, and it still gives you 1.1% better PassMark.
+The compromise is that Ryzen Threadripper 1950X is still the better pure gaming CPU with a 13.0% average FPS lead across 50 shared CPU game tests in our data.
+It is also 77.7% better value on MSRP (48.9 vs 27.5 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?